A group of volunteers at 8/26 Day 2007, a community festival celebrating our fifth anniversary

 - Able to provide or obtain proof of a negative TB test from within the past four years

-- Willing to submit a LiveScan background check
+- Willing to submit to a background check

 - Excited about supporting the development of young learners!